HECS 2026: The 20% Debt Cut, June Indexation & New Repayments Explained

 Fact-checked against Department of Education — 20% reduction and ATO — Study loans what’s new on 2026-05-02.

-If you have a HECS-HELP debt in 2026, three things are happening to it more or less at once: a one-off 20% reduction is being applied to outstanding balances, a new marginal repayment system replaces the old flat-percentage rules, and the annual 1 June indexation is approaching.
-The thing is, each of these on its own is significant.
-Together, they change the maths around HELP debts in ways most borrowers haven’t fully worked through.
-This guide breaks each one down, then shows how they interact in practice.
+Got a HECS-HELP debt in 2026?
+Three things are happening to it at roughly the same time.
+A one-off 20% cut is coming off outstanding balances.
+A new marginal repayment system has replaced the old flat-percentage rules.
+And the annual 1 June indexation is on its way.
+Each one matters on its own.
+Stacked together, they change the maths on HELP debt in ways most borrowers haven’t sat down and worked through.
+This guide takes each change one at a time, then shows you how they play out together.

 The three big HECS-HELP changes hitting Australians in 2026

-Essentially, three separate updates are landing in the same period.
-They’re easier to understand if you treat them as three different things, not one big package.
+Three separate updates are landing in the same window.
+They’re far easier to follow if you treat them as three distinct things rather than one big bundle.

 The general HELP-loan structure these sit on top of is covered in our how HECS-HELP works article, and the eligibility rules are in our HELP loans eligibility article.
 This piece focuses purely on what’s changed for 2026.